alberti42/Get-Recent-Adobe-Documents-For-LaunchBar/README.md

 ## Usage

 - Activate LaunchBar and type the name of the desired Adobe application.
-- Use the corresponding action to view and open recent documents directly from LaunchBar.
+- Press space to display directly from LaunchBar the recent documents of the selected Adobe application.

 ## Donations